nchan0154/nicchan.me-legacy/_projects/steven-holl-architects.md

 <div class="row">
     <section class="text-block">
         <h2 class="subheading">Maps</h2>
-        <p>The map was another element of the site that didn't age well with time.
+        <p>The map was another element of the site that didn’t age well with time.
 On large screens, there was a lot of empty grey space, and on mobile, the tiny tap targets made it impossible to use.
 I rewrote the map to utilize the google maps API, which allowed for automatic scaling and zooming for greater interactivity.
 The result was a 100% increase in the average time spent on the page.</p>
         <h2 class="subheading">SEO Improvements</h2>
         <p>I made use of semantic Schema.org markup and implemented the Open Graph protocol on key content pages - the result was a 200% increase in social traffic.</p>
         <h2 class="subheading">Performance Improvements</h2>
         <p>Countless performance improvements were made over the course of rewriting the site.
-The old site loaded 10 random background images on each page load to cut down on future loading times - but I found that our average viewer only looked at 2-3 backgrounds before viewing interior pages without backgrounds - the potential cache benefits weren't worth the heavy initial load time.
+The old site loaded 10 random background images on each page load to cut down on future loading times - but I found that our average viewer only looked at 2-3 backgrounds before viewing interior pages without backgrounds - the potential cache benefits weren’t worth the heavy initial load time.
 I concatenated and minified resources, utilized Laravel's eager loading and optimized all images.
 The results of this effort can be seen on the home page speed scores - I lowered the page size from 2.7mb to a lean 325kb and reduced the load time from 3 seconds down to an average of 400 milliseconds, all while maintaining support for Internet Explorer 8.
         </p>
         <img src="{{ imgurl }}/img/speedtest4.png" alt="Speed test results for Steven Holl website">
     </section>